-This depends on the size but 6-9 weeks is a good estimate.
+This depends on the size of the project but 6-9 weeks is a good estimate.

 Week 1 – Scaffold erected, materials delivered to site and roof opening made.

 Week 2 – Change the structure of the roof and add extra supports if required, construct the dormer and begin internal work.

 Week 3 – Complete dormer construction and most of the external work including insulation.
 Begin plumbing and electrical work.